 About me

-I’m currently running an EEG study in CINN investigating the impact of linguistic experience on the functional connectivity of the brain in different cognitive domains.
-Alongside this, I am analysing diffusion and resting-state MRI data for a structural vs. functional connectivity comparison.
-Previously, I have completed both my BSc in Psychology and MSc in Language Sciences at Reading, with my dissertations written on mind-wandering during reading and the white matter integrity of executive function-related tracts in bilinguals respectively.
+I’m currently running an EEG study in CINN investigating the impact of linguistic experience on the functional connectivity of the brain in different cognitive domains, and analysed using non-linear modelling.
+Alongside this, I am analysing diffusion and resting-state MRI data for a structural vs. functional connectivity comparison, and writing a textbook chapter.
+I also assist in managing the EEG labs in PCLS, as well as running statistics workshops for MSc (C)LS students.
+Previously, I have completed both my BSc in Psychology and MSc in Language Sciences at Reading, with my dissertations written on mind-wandering during reading, and the white matter integrity of executive function-related tracts in bilinguals respectively.
 In between my MSc and beginning my PhD studies, I worked as a Technician in the School of Chemistry, Food, and Pharmacy.
-My research interests include (but aren’t limited to) bilingual cognition, structural and functional connectivity, the cognitive reserve, language lateralisation, and non-linear modelling.
+My research interests include (but aren’t limited to) bilingual cognition, structural and functional connectivity, the cognitive reserve, network dynamics, research & neuroimaging methods, artificial grammars, and non-linear modelling.
 I also have a keen interest in open science, reproducibility, and increasing the accessibility of research and academia.
-I work with CINN, the Bilingualism in the Brain lab, and the Psycholinguistics and Neurolinguistics lab.
+I work with CINN, the Bilingualism in the Brain lab, the Psycholinguistics and Neurolinguistics lab, and the Centre for Literacy and Multilingualism (CeLM).
+My project is funded by an ESRC Southeast Network for the Social Sciences studentship.

 CINN research I am involved with